Skip to main content

 This article was first published on SpeakUp Talk Radio.com's Blogatini.

-What terrifies me most after publishing my book is to have it submitted for review.
+What terrifies me most after publishing my book is having it reviewed.

 I find those hard-hitting, negative remarks uncalled for.
-However, these negative remarks have made me a resilient writer.
+However, these negative remarks have made me a more resilient writer.
+I carry on without caring much for those kinds of reviews and rely on the good ones to uplift me and spur me on to write better.

-At the initial stages of writing, I think from a reader's perspective.
-A lot about the reactions of a reader and whether they will find my book a worthy read.
+At the initial stages of writing, the reactions of a reader and whether they would find my book worth the time and money are foremost on my mind.
+It can get daunting at times.

-I accept that writing is the easiest part.
-Once your book is completed, do you think of the end result with pride or fear that your readers will reject it.
+I accept that writing is the easy part.
+Once your book is completed, do you think of the result with pride or fear how your readers will respond to the stories you tell?

 This is a question foremost on any writer's mind when they begin the process of publication.

-Do you feel anxious when you submit a book for review?
+What about you?
+Do you feel anxious to submit a book for review?

 -shobana-